dentarg/auth0-blog/_posts/2018-01-24-developing-web-apps-with-asp-dot-net-core-2-dot-0-and-react-part-1.markdown

 # [{"author":"Ray Bradbury","title":"Fahrenheit 451","ageRestriction":false},{"author":"Gabriel García Márquez","title":"One Hundred years of Solitude","ageRestriction":false},{"author":"George Orwell","title":"1984","ageRestriction":false},{"author":"Anais Nin","title":"Delta of Venus","ageRestriction":true}]
 ```

-{% include tweet_quote.html quote_text="Adding identity management to a ASP.NET Core 2.0 is really easy with Auth0." %}
+{% include tweet_quote.html quote_text="Adding identity management to an ASP.NET Core 2.0 is really easy with Auth0." %}

-### Creating Integration Tests as a Non Interactive Client
+### Creating Integration Tests as a Non-Interactive Client

 The test performed with `curl` in the previous section should only verify that the *Auth0* configuration data and that the API implemented by our application work well together.
 This is a test performed on the fly that should not be persisted.
 In fact, the type of client that Auth0 automatically created was a non-interactive client.
-This type of client is intended for server to server or unattended interaction.
+This type of client is intended for a server to server or unattended interaction.
 You **must never** store the *Client Secret* on the client side, since it will compromise the application security.

-The implementation of the integration test may be a case where you can use the *Client Secret*, since this information will not be exposed to the client but remains in the development environment.
+The implementation of the integration test may be a case where you can use the *Client Secret* since this information will not be exposed to the client but remains in the development environment.

 Now, it's time to write an integration test that verifies that a request to obtain the book list without an access token fails: